-The retro burlap design from 1968 is back with the sneak peek at the 2017 Topps Heritage Minor League baseball set, which will be released in mid-September.
+The retro burlap design from 1968 is back with the sneak peek at the 2017 Topps Heritage Minor League baseball set, which will be released on October 18.
 As usual, the Heritage minor-league design mirrors the major-league version that came out in March, and this product — a hobby exclusive, just like 2016 — also will contain variations and low-numbered parallels.

-A hobby box will contain 18 packs, with eight cards to a pack.
-Price should be in the $30 to $40 range, depending on the retailer.
+A hobby box will contain 18 packs, with eight cards to a pack at around $60.
 Topps is promising one on-card autograph and relic card per hobby box.

 2017 Topps Heritage Minor League Base Set, Subsets